integration-os/integrationos/integrationos-api/README.md

-## IntegrationOS API
+## Pica API

-Common API for the IntegrationOS project.
+Common API for the Pica project.

 For a full list of endpoints, please refer to the following files: